temporalio/documentation/docs/content/how-to-write-a-workflow-definition-in-go.md

 ---
 id: how-to-write-a-workflow-definition-in-go
-title: How to write a Workflow Definition in Go?
+title: How to write a Workflow Definition in Go
-sidebar_label: Workflow Definitions
+tags:
+  - guide
 ---

-import RelatedRead from '../shared/RelatedRead.js'
+import RelatedRead from '../shared/RelatedRead.js' import DetermineHeader from '../components/DetermineHeader.js'

+export const headingText = 'How to write a Workflow Definition in Go'

+<DetermineHeader
+hLevel={props.heading}
+hText={headingText}
+/>

 In the Temporal Go SDK programming model, a [Workflow Definition](/docs/concepts-new/introduction#workflow-definition) is an exportable function.